MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineLisCivicAddress.md

 ```

 ### -Longitude
-Specifies the angular distance of a place east or west of the meridian at Greenwich, England.
+Specifies the angular distance of a place east or west of the meridian at Greenwich, England, in the decimal degrees format.

 ```yaml
 Type: String